Donate

 Some of the natives are left behind as the money train moves out.
 Some of the natives are forced out as the money train moves in.
 What is clear is that the natives lack control of their own homes, their land, their work and their destinies.
 They must simply adapt to the law of the master.

 It was particularly striking in this regard to hear from Labour MP Hilary Benn.
-It was a shame that he only had enough time to give his speech, so he missed the chance to listen to the detailed testimonies that explained why so many communities had deteriorated - despite 3 consecutive Labour Governments.
+It was a shame that he only had enough time to give his speech, so he missed the chance to listen to the detailed testimonies that explained why so many communities had deteriorated - despite three consecutive Labour Governments.
 I often feel sorry for MPs.
 One of the side-effects of the massive concentration of power in Westminster is that the MPs are far too busy to actually find out what is going on.
-It may be unfair, but it seemed to me that the one social injustice that really got Hilary Benn riled was why it took him so long to travel between his constituency in Leeds and his home down South.
+It may be unfair, but it seemed to me that the only social injustice that really got Hilary Benn riled was why it took him so long to travel between his constituency in Leeds and his home down South.

 Anyway